scholarcy/slate/source/includes/_posters.md

 # Generate a Poster

-These API endpoints will extract the information needed to populate data into your own poster-creation services, and will also generate a basic Powerpoint template for you to use as a starting point for editing.
+The API endpoints at `https://api.scholarcy.com/api/posters/generate` will extract the information needed to populate data into your own poster-creation services, and will also generate a basic Powerpoint template for you to use as a starting point for editing.

 ## POST a local file to generate a poster